-Guest Post from Kevin Gartman: From Technical Ed Fanatic High Schooler to Gold Standard Challenge Grantee!
+Guest Post from Kevin Gartman of Montezuma High School: From Technical Ed Fanatic High Schooler to Gold Standard Challenge Grantee!

 Kevin Gartman is a passionate personal finance teacher from Montezuma High School (Montezuma, IA), the 18th high school in the U.S. to receive an NGPF Gold Standard Challenge grant for adopting a standalone graduation requirement for ALL students to cross its graduation stage.

 Here's Kevin describing Montezuma's journey to the Gold Standard in his own words.